betamigo98/Choral-Annotations-For-Zotero/Step-by-Step Workflow Install.md

 # <p align="center">Step-by-Step Workflow And Guidelines</p>
-# 1. Install Formated Templates
+# 1. "Install" Formated Templates
 As html scripts, there is no formal installation in the conventional sense of software installation per se.<br />
 Activating the choral templates is made by text edition and basic copy-pasting.<br />
 <p> 1) From Zoter desktop interface : Edition -> Preferences -> Advanced -> Configuration editor.<br />